-All healthcare workers, especially emergency department physicians, nurses, urgent care workers, internists, intensivists and trauma specialists must be certified in ALS.
+All healthcare workers, especially emergency department physicians, nurses, urgent care workers, internists, intensivists, and trauma specialists, must be certified in ALCS.
 While there are many causes of cardiac arrest, one needs to be aware of pulseless electrical activity, which carries a high mortality rate.

-The first step in managing pulseless electrical activity is to start chest compressions according to ACLS protocol along with using epinephrine, while simultaneously looking for any reversible causes.
-Once a diagnosis is made, begin immediate management i.e., decompression of pneumothorax, pericardial drain for tamponade, fluids infusion, correction of body temperature, administration of thrombolytics, or surgical embolectomy for pulmonary embolus.
+The first step in managing pulseless electrical activity is to start chest compressions according to the ACLS protocol along with using epinephrine, while simultaneously looking for any reversible causes.
+Once a diagnosis is made, begin immediate management, i.e., decompression of pneumothorax, pericardial drain for tamponade, fluids infusion, correction of body temperature, administration of thrombolytics, or surgical embolectomy for pulmonary embolus.
 A successful outcome very much depends on the combined efforts of an interprofessional team.

 |||Solevåg AL,Luong D,Lee TF,O'Reilly M,Cheung PY,Schmölzer GM, Non-perfusing cardiac rhythms in asphyxiated newborn piglets.
 PloS one.
 2019; [PubMed PMID: 30947278]|